When you choose to date or marry a person with kids it is crucial to recognize that you inherit a third party in the relationship—the former spouse.

 Tip #5 Change the View

-It’s really hard to hate someone when you pray for them.
+It’s really hard to hate someone while praying for them.
 Christ knows that if we ask, prayer will give us the ability to see the former spouse through His lens of grace, compassion and understanding instead of our painful perspective.

 Jesus was hated, insulted, lied about, unlawfully arrested, assaulted and humiliated.
 He offers this paraphrased advice (Romans 12:9-20)